toolbear/soon/README.md

 ### Use git.

-Soon relies on `git` to find the root of your current project, determine the current branch, and detect feature branches.
+Soon relies on `git` to find the root of your current project, determine the current branch, and detect topic branches.
 It relies on `git` wrapped by [hub][hub] to find pull requests and issues.

 ### Pick an available task.
 Begin work.